 JH: Yes, but traffic is about 50/50.
-Our newsletters have short articles that link to the intranet, but about half of our intranet traffic originates within our intranet (we have large hero images and abstracts to draw them in).
+Our newsletters have short articles that link to the intranet, but about half of our intranet traffic originates from within our intranet.
+We use large hero images and abstracts to draw attention.

 CG: So other than email newsletters and intranets, what other channels or tactics do you use to inform and engage employees?

 JH: We just launched a digital signage pilot at one of our facilities, and we have a small presence on Facebook with our Novant Health Team Connect Facebook page.
 We also do things like live web chats when appropriate.
 We’re investigating apps for the near future.

 CG: Is the Facebook page public or private?

 JH: Public; about 10% of our workforce is on it.

 CG: Was there any internal resistance to using Facebook?
 Or is the type of content shared there pretty benign?

 JH: We originally started with a Twitter account (which never really took off) so it was obvious to team members that we were trying to push content, not engage with them.

 Our issues in healthcare (which likely apply to many hourly employers) involve any perception that team members are expected to engage with their workforce during off-hours, in which they might be entitled to compensation.
 It took a lot of work to get the right atmosphere and messaging to make it obvious that it was optional (and Twitter had to fail) before we could launch Facebook.